robymus/jetty-ws-wrapper/README.md

 ## Advanced usage

 Just in case, maybe needed in the future, the `WebSocketWrapperAdv` class wraps a `WebSocketInterfaceAdv`, exposing all events and binary messages as well.

+## Repository

+Available in maven central as `io.r2:jetty-ws-wrapper`.